RVS-ROHIT345/javascript-notes/README.md

 # javascript-notes
-all the topic studies in js
+All the topic studies in js